Earmarking and branding consultation

 Maybe if NLIS tags were colour coded.
 I believe NLIS tags are sufficient.
 No need to Brand as well

-BeverleyFarm2020 asked almost 4 years ago
+BeverleyFarm2020 asked about 4 years ago

 Hi Beverley, NLIS sheep tags are colour coded by year of birth and imprinted with the owners’s brand/PIC; NLIS cattle tags are electronic and not colour coded for year of birth and can be read by a scanning wand/ reader to provide individual identification.